 The Ashmolean welcomed 938,000 visitors in 2017 – a year which saw Britain’s first public museum celebrate the 400th anniversary of the birth of its founder, Elias Ashmole.
 The Bodleian Libraries saw a 25% increase to over 771,000 visitors, driven by the huge popularity of the Weston Library, which opened to the public in March 2015 and offers exhibition galleries, a café and shop in the heart of the city.

 The Museum of Natural History saw a 15% increase to 768,000 visitors – its most successful year ever – with record attendance achieved for 13 months in a row.
-Record-breaking visitor numbers were also enjoyed by the Pitt Rivers Museum, Museum of the History of Science and the Botanic Garden.
-The Pitt Rivers attracted 481,000 visitors, an increase of 10.8%; the Museum of the History of Science welcomed 190,000 people, a rise of 11.8%; while the Botanic Garden – which celebrates its 400th anniversary in 2021 – increased numbers by 23.5% to 144,000.
+Record-breaking visitor numbers were also enjoyed by the Pitt Rivers Museum, the History of Science Museum and the Botanic Garden.
+The Pitt Rivers attracted 481,000 visitors, an increase of 10.8%; the History of Science Museum welcomed 190,000 people, a rise of 11.8%; while the Botanic Garden – which celebrates its 400th anniversary in 2021 – increased numbers by 23.5% to 144,000.

 The record-breaking year has been driven by the University’s first joint marketing campaign, which resulted in a 14% increase in visitor numbers during the spring and a 19% increase over the summer.
 The campaign celebrates the ‘mindgrowing’ nature of the University’s museums, libraries and gardens – encouraging visitors to go on a journey of discovery through culture, science and natural history and to explore the beautiful city of Oxford by roaming from site to site.